New incoming students are required to:

 Need a form to take to your doctor so he/she can fill out your immunization history?
 Download and print our Immunization Record.

-Ready to fill out your online Report of Medical History?
+Ready to fill out your required online Report of Medical History?
 Visit Online Student Health, and login with your ECU PirateID and password.
 You will see a link on the left hand menu to fill out your medical history.
+Please disable your pop up blocker or the form may not display or submit properly.
+We recommend using a desktop or PC to fill out the form rather than a tablet device.

 Questions?
 Visit our FAQ’s, e-mail the immunization department or call (252) 328-6841, option 2.